Ginger and Garlic: Winter Miracle Foods

 Garlic and ginger are both pungent, warming, and clarifying.
 While ginger is a strong digestive, garlic is a bit oily and has some substance to it, which is generally a good thing in the cold, dry months of winter.

-Both of them naturally kindle agni, destroy agni (the digestive fire), destroy ama (toxins), support proper circulation, clear excess kapha (think stagnation and mucus), and pacify both vata and kapha.
+Both of them naturally kindle agni (the digestive fire), destroy ama (toxins), support proper circulation, clear excess kapha (think stagnation and mucus), and pacify both vata and kapha.
 Even better, both garlic and ginger make for a delicious addition to countless recipes!
 And there are many other fun, easy ways to include them in your winter routines.
 We’ll get to that shortly.

 Ginger and Garlic for Digestive Support